Ed (text editor)

-' (pronounced as distinct letters, /ˌiːˈdiː/) is a line editor for Unix and Unix-like operating systems.
-It was one of the first parts of the Unix operating system that was developed, in August 1969.
-It remains part of the POSIX and Open Group standards for Unix-based operating systems, alongside the more sophisticated full-screen editor vi.
+' (pronounced as distinct letters, /ˌiːˈdiː/) is a line editor.
+It was one of the first features of the Unix operating system.
+Although not commonly used today, it remains part of the POSIX and Open Group standards, alongside the full-screen editor vi.

-History and influence
+History

 The ed text editor was one of the first three key elements of the Unix operating system—assembler, editor, and shell—developed by Ken Thompson in August 1969 on a PDP-7 at AT&T Bell Labs.
-Many features of ed came from the qed text editor developed at Thompson's alma mater University of California, Berkeley.
-Thompson was very familiar with qed, and had reimplemented it on the CTSS and Multics systems.
+Many of its features came from the qed text editor developed at Thompson's alma mater University of California, Berkeley.Thompson was very familiar with qed, and had reimplemented it on the CTSS and Multics systems.
 Thompson's versions of qed were notable as the first to implement regular expressions.
 Regular expressions are also implemented in ed, though their implementation is considerably less general than that in qed.

-Dennis M. Ritchie produced what Doug McIlroy later described as the "definitive" ed, and aspects of ed went on to influence ex, which in turn spawned vi.
+Dennis M. Ritchie produced what Doug McIlroy later described as the "definitive" ed, and aspects of ed went on to influence ex, and later vi.
 The non-interactive Unix command grep was inspired by a common special use of qed and later ed, where the command g/re/p performs a global regular expression search and prints the lines containing matches.
-The Unix stream editor, sed implemented many of the scripting features of qed that were not supported by ed on Unix.
+The Unix stream editor, sed, implemented many of the scripting features of qed that were not supported by ed on Unix.